Ph.D. in International Relations and Security

 Director of the Legal Clinic

-Thomas-Nektarios Papanastasiou is an assistant professor of public international law.
+Thomas-Nektarios Papanastasiou is an Associate Professor of International Economic Law - Law of International Organizations and Law of Energy.
 He holds a doctorate (PhD), specialized in International Investment Law and a Master’s degree (MA) in International Relations...

 Georgios D. Pavlidis